matoous/dzxcz/content/posts/2021_04/index.md

 tags: ["journal","writing"]
 ---

-I started building my personal knowladge base/wiki - [wiki.dzx.cz](https://wiki.dzx.cz/).
+I started building my personal knowledge base/wiki - [wiki.dzx.cz](https://wiki.dzx.cz/).
 The wiki is heavily inspired by [_Everything I know_](https://wiki.nikitavoloboev.xyz/) by Nikita Voloboev, although I initially planned to use [Notion](https://www.notion.so/) for the purpose it was missing sidebar for easy navigation.